Skip to main content

 Define Actions

 Add one or more actions in the Script Actions section.
 These are the possible outcomes your script can return.
-Each action becomes a connection point on the node for conditional branching.

 6